 Kratom, also called Mitragyna speciosa, the psycoactive, pain reducing/stimulant herbal compound has been popular and controversial almost since the start.
 For example, is kratom a drug or supplement?
 Is it legal?
-Despite the controversies, some say it's safe while others say its addicting and dangerous.
+Despite the controversies, some say it's safe while others say it is addicting and dangerous.
 Odds are, you are already aware of what kratom is, so I won't review that here.
 Instead, let's address the elephant in the room –can kratom kill you?
 Some say yes.
 Others say its a scam by big pharma to scare people.
 Here are the reports of kratom deaths.
 Decide for yourself.

-Also see the Full Kratom Review which is a deep dive into many kratom-topics.
+Also, see the Full Kratom Review which is a deep dive into many kratom-topics.

 First Off: Can You Trust Me?

 I don't have a dog in this fight.
 While I do think people should be cautious, I really just want to give you evidence and let you decide.
-So, I want to say up front that:
+So, I want to say upfront that: